 Offshore Malaysia, Nangka-1 became the second successive exploration well drilled within Block SK 417.
 The wildcat was drilled by Thai state operator PTTEP to a depth of 3,758 meters and discovered sweet gas within the Middle to Late Miocene Cycle VI clastic reservoirs.

 Norway continues to unearth small-to-medium finds, providing an opportunity to materialize these discoveries with available infrastructure.

 By Rystad Energy

 More Top Reads From Oilprice.com:

-Rystad Energy is an independent oil and gas consulting services and business intelligence data firm offering global databases, strategy consulting and research products.
-Rystad Energy’s… More
+Rystad Energy is an independent energy consulting services and business intelligence provider offering global databases, strategic advisory and research products for energy companies and suppliers,… More